COMPANION TO CANTO XL

 “The island enclosed within the bay called Horn of the South, it is now agreed by all commentators, is the modern Sherboro Sound in the British colony of Sierra Leone” (Terrell 228).

-- cd. not take – It is not evident why Hanno thought necessary that he and his men were supposed to “take” gorillas, apart from displaying them as trophies when they got home.
+- cd. not take – It is not evident why Hanno thought necessary that he and his men were supposed to “take” the natives, apart from displaying them as trophies when they got home.
 Pound’s epitome of Hanno narrative climaxes with this act of arbitrary violence, showing the Carthaginian expedition to have been not noble and civilizing, but a display of plunder and barbarism, the very bluprint of the impulse to collect “wealth,” unnecessary trophies and luxuries in modern age.
 Rightly, Pound is seeking an exit out of Hanno’s world as well.

 - Out of which things seeking and exit – This line is a repetition of l.69, signalling the parallelism between the American financial corruption during the Gilded Age and Hanno’s expedition of colonialism and plunder.
 The exit is an exit from hell, similar to the one Pound had sought in canto 15.